Normal Subgroups of Profinite Groups of Non-negative Deficiency: Abstract

 \section{Abstract}

-We initiate the study of profinite groups of non-negative deficiency.
 The principal focus of the paper is to show that the existence of a finitely generated normal subgroup of infinite index in a profinite group $G$ of non-negative deficiency gives rather strong consequences for the structure of $G$.
 To make this precise we introduce the notion of $p$-deficiency ($p$ a prime) for a profinite group $G$.
 This concept is more useful in the study of profinite groups then the notion of deficiency.
 We prove that if the $p$-deficiency of $G$ is positive and $N$ is a finitely generated normal subgroup such that the $p$-Sylow subgroup of $G/N$ is infinite and $p$ divides the order of $N$ then we have $\cd_p(G)=2$, $\cd_p(N)=1$ and $\vcd_p(G/N)=1$ for the cohomological $p$-dimensions; moreover either the $p$-Sylow subgroup of $G/N$ is virtually cyclic or the $p$-Sylow subgroup of $N$ is cyclic.
-A profinite Poincar\'e duality group $G$ of dimension $3$ at a prime $p$ ($PD^3$-group) has deficiency $0$.
-In this case we show that for $N$ and $p$ as above either $N$ is $PD^1$ at $p$ and $G/N$ is virtually $PD^2$ at $p$ or $N$ is $PD^2$ at $p$ and $G/N$ is virtually $PD^1$ at $p$.
+If $G$ is a profinite Poincar\'e duality group of dimension $3$ at a prime $p$ ($PD^3$-group) we show that for $N$ and $p$ as above either $N$ is $PD^1$ at $p$ and $G/N$ is virtually $PD^2$ at $p$ or $N$ is $PD^2$ at $p$ and $G/N$ is virtually $PD^1$ at $p$.
 In particular if $G$ is pro-$p$ then either $N$ is infinite cyclic and $G/N$ is virtually Demushkin or $N$ is Demushkin and $G/N$ is virtually infinite cyclic.
 We apply this results to deduce structural information on the profinite completions of ascending HNN-extensions of free groups.
 We also give some implications of our theory to the congruence kernels of certain arithmetic groups. \\ 2000. \emph{Mathematics Subject Classification} Primary: 20E18.